cran-task-views/Cluster/Cluster.md

         clustering of finite mixture Gaussian distribution with unstructured dispersion in unsupervised as well as semi-supervised learning situation.
-    -   Packages `r pkg("funHDDC")` and
-        `r pkg("funFEM")` implement model-based functional
-        data analysis.
-The `r pkg("funFEM")` package
-        implements the `r pkg("funFEM")` algorithm which
-        allows to cluster time series or, more generally, functional data.
+    -   Package `r pkg("funFEM")` provides model-based functional data analysis by implementing the funFEM algorithm which allows to cluster time series or, more generally, functional data.
 It is based on a discriminative functional mixture model which allows the clustering of the data in a unique and discriminative functional subspace.
 This model presents the advantage to be parsimonious and can therefore handle long time series.
-The `r pkg("funHDDC")` package implements
-        the funHDDC algorithm which allows the clustering of functional data within group-specific functional subspaces.
-The funHDDC algorithm is based on a functional mixture model which models and clusters the data into group-specific functional subspaces.
-        The approach allows afterward meaningful interpretations by looking at the group-specific functional curves.
     -   Package `r pkg("GLDEX")` fits mixtures of generalized lambda distributions and for grouped conditional data package `r pkg("mixdist")` can be used.